Lyn Paul website 'Then' logo. Lyn Paul website banner.

 In December the New Seekers release the single that would soon become their signature tune - I'd Like To Teach The World To Sing (Polydor 2058 184).
 Originally recorded in 1970 as a Coca-Cola jingle for US radio, the song is revived for a television commercial.
 The TV ad is recorded in Rome in the Summer.
 It features a crowd of young people of different races on a hilltop, each holding a bottle of Coke and miming to the voices of the New Seekers.
 The image of the world as one big happy family and the lyrics about "peace throughout the land" both strike a chord in what are troubled times.
 Combined with a catchy tune, the song makes an instant impact.
 When the ad goes to air in the USA the public reaction is so strong that the New Seekers are rushed into a New York recording studio to re-record the song as a single.
 The record enters the US singles chart on 4th December and débuts on the UK singles chart a fortnight later.

-As the year draws to a close the New Seekers record a number of television appearances, which are screened in the UK over the Christmas holidays.
-They appear on a Cliff Richard special on Christmas Eve (BBC 1, 7.30pm), on a Val Doonican special (screened by ATV the same night) and on Christmas Day they appear on Christmas Night With The Stars (BBC 1, 6.40pm).
+As the year draws to a close the New Seekers record a number of television appearances.
+On 4th December the group joins Cilla Black and on her Saturday night show Cilla (BBC1, 9.00pm).
+On Christmas Eve they join Cliff Richard for a special edition of It's Cliff Richard (BBC1, Friday, 24th December, 7.30pm) and on Christmas Day they appear on Christmas Night With The Stars (BBC1, Saturday, 25th December, 6.40pm).
 The other stars appearing on the show with them are: Dick Emery, Engelbert Humperdinck, Lulu, Vera Lynn and Harry Secombe.

 New Seekers.